Want to become an online fitness coach? There's some things you need to know before you start.

 Writing, shooting videos, and posting on social media all take time.
 And when you’re trying to build an online presence while still maintaining a relatively full client load in the gym, you must adopt a hustler’s mindset.
 Other parts of your life might fall by the wayside for a bit.
 This is all part of the process.

-Because if you aren’t prepared to work extremely hard early on, you’ll never make it.
+Because if you aren’t prepared to work extremely hard early on, you’ll never make it as an online fitness coach.

 5. Bet On Your Strengths